mic317/Azure-Defender-and-Sentinel-2026/README.md

 Onboarding package downloaded as GatewayWindowsDefenderATPOnboardingPackage Multiple MSI installs did not create the cloud connector These symptoms pointed to a deeper issue than a simple onboarding script failure.
-5.2 Verification Steps Performed
+Verification Steps Performed
-A. Checked the Sense service
+Checked the Sense service

 powershell
 sc.exe query sense
 Result: RUNNING
 This confirmed the basic Defender service was installed.
-B. Checked passive mode
+Checked passive mode
 powershell
 Get-MpPreference | Select ForceDefenderPassiveMode
 Result: False
 This confirmed Defender AV was active and not overridden by another AV.
-C. Attempted to register the device powershell
+Attempted to register the device powershell
 & "$env:ProgramFiles\Windows Defender\SenseCncProxy.exe" -register
 Result: CommandNotFoundException
 This proved the cloud connector component was missing.
-D. Confirmed the VM never appeared in Devices
+Confirmed the VM never appeared in Devices
 The VM never registered in Defender XDR, even after multiple onboarding attempts.
-5.3 Root Cause Analysis
+Root Cause Analysis
 Based on all evidence, the VM was stuck in AV‑only mode, meaning:
 Defender Antivirus was working
 But the full MDE platform (cloud connector + telemetry pipeline) was not installed